 The amount of federal financial aid a student earns is determined on a pro-rated basis.
 The Financial Aid Office uses the following Department of Education formula to determine the percent of unearned aid that has to be returned to the federal government:

 For Students in Credit Hour Programs:

-The percent earned is equal to the number of calendar days completed up to the withdrawal date, divided by the total calendar days in the payment period (less any scheduled breaks that are at least 5 consecutive days long).
+The percent earned is equal to the number of calendar days completed up to the withdrawal date, divided by the total calendar days in the payment period (less any scheduled breaks that are at least five consecutive days long).

 The payment period for most students is the entire semester.
-However, for students enrolled in modules, the payment period includes the days in all module(s) in which the student initially registered, except for scheduled breaks of at least 5 consecutive days.
+However, for students enrolled in modules, the payment period includes the days in all module(s) in which the student initially registered, except for scheduled breaks of at least five consecutive days.
 This is true even if the institution cancels a class or withdraws a student due to lack of prerequisite or other reason.

 The percent unearned is equal to 100 percent minus the percent earned.